StefanoN98/SQL-Projects/03. ADVANCED ANALYTICS/Country Analysis.md

   👉 Best practice: perform calculations numerically and handle formatting at the visualization layer (BI tool).

 - **`LEFT JOIN` vs `INNER JOIN`**: in `customer_seller_product_stats`, `LEFT JOIN`s ensure countries with no customers or sellers are still included in the output.
-  Use `INNER JOIN` if you want to restrict the dataset to countries with complete information.
+  👉 Use `INNER JOIN` to restrict the dataset to countries with complete information.

 - **Robustness**: the use of `ISNULL/NULLIF` and `LEFT JOIN`s in the final select makes the query more tolerant of missing data.